 Q. What does the camp fee cover?

 A. Sleeping accommodations, meals, in-trip transportation, medical insurance and all program activities are covered by the core program tuition.
-Airfare to and from New York to Morocco and Israel is charged separately ($1,395).
+Airfare to Morocco and Israel is charged separately ($1,395).
 Airfare from any other city to New York and any airline baggage fees are not included in this cost and must be paid for separately.

 Q. What should I bring?